foundata/guidelines/oci-container-image-guide.md

   and come from their authoritative sources; ConClear refuses to conflate them.
 - ConClear MUST reject these identities when supplied by repository configuration, arbitrary command-line flags or ordinary environment overrides.
+- Consumers MUST accept only explicitly trusted signer and builder identity pairs.

+ConClear-generated provenance claims SLSA Build L1 only.
+Running ConClear inside a hosted CI job does not establish Build L2 because ConClear, rather than the hosted platform's trusted control plane, generates and signs the provenance.
+Any higher-level claim requires separately implemented and audited platform controls and provenance.

 **You MUST:**